by Diane Spicer

 Sometimes their mellow demeanor can calm down a hyper hiker when things begin to go wrong.

-"Hey, if they trust that things will work out, so can I, right?"
+"Hey, if the leader trusts that things will work out, so can I, right?"

-And they make the job of the leader to motivate others so much easier by cooperating.
+And they make the job of being the leader so much easier by cooperating.

 There is a lot to be said for the power of following the leader in an emergency.

-This brings us back to the idea of best hiking motivation.
+This brings us back to the idea of finding the best hiking motivation.

-These two types of hikers are motivated to hit the trail for very different reasons.
+These two types of hikers, alpha and follower, are motivated to hit the trail for very different reasons.

 But how easily can they motivate other hikers?